Home

 Upon completion of this chapter, you will be able to:

-• Recognize the new recognition and measurement requirements for both lessees and lessors
+• Recognize the recognition and measurement requirements for both lessees and lessors

-• Identify the requirements related to lease modifications
+• Identify the overall requirements for lease modifications

-• Identify presentation and disclosure requirements for both lessees and lessors
+• Identify the presentation requirements for both lessees and lessors

 Chapter 4